Hero image

 How does ETF trading work?

-An ETF (exchange-traded fund) is a class of securities traders buy or sell through a brokerage firm on the stock exchange.
-In ETF investing, traders do not have to acquire the investment product physically.
-ETFs are popular financial instruments combining the advantages and benefits of investing in stocks and trading mutual funds.
-ETFs pull together capital from traders into a basket of various investments, including stocks, bonds, and other security assets.
+An ETF (exchange-traded fund) is a type of investment fund traders buy or sell through a brokerage firm on the stock exchange.
+In ETF investing, traders do not have to acquire the underlying investment product physically.
+ETFs are popular financial instruments combining the diversification benefits of mutual funds with the trading flexibility of stocks.
+ETFs pull together capital from both long-term investors and short-term traders into a basket of various investments, including stocks, bonds, and other security assets.

 How to trade ETFs?